Azoyalabs/SeleneMarkets/README.md

 This is a submission for a hackaton and should not be considered production-ready.

-### IMPORTANT: See the following "Using the CLI" section to start using the already deployed contract on testnet
+A CLI is available for ease of interaction, see the "Using the CLI" section.

+### IMPORTANT: Due to logic issues, taker orders are not available (market orders, and limit that would match an available order)

 ## Testnet Setup